Group actions on stacks and applications to equivariant string topology for stacks: Functoriality of with respect to open embeddings

 \begin{lem}{ } Consider the 2-cartesian diagram of topological stacks

 in which the vertical arrows are open embeddings.
-If $f'$ is bounded proper (respectively, normally nonsingular), then so is $f$ (see \cite{BGNX}, Definitions 6.1 and 8.15).
-Suppose, in addition, that $f$ and $f'$ are strongly proper (see \cite{BGNX}, Definitions 6.2), and let $\theta_f$ and $\theta_{f'}$ be the corresponding strong orientation classes (\cite{BGNX}, Proposition 8.25).
-Then $\theta_{f}$ is the independent pullback of $\theta_f'$ in the sense of bivariant theory (\cite{BGNX}, 7.2). \end{lem}
+If $f'$ is bounded proper (respectively, normally nonsingular), then so is $f$ (see~\cite[Definitions 6.1, 8.15]{BGNX}).
+Suppose, in addition, that $f$ and $f'$ are strongly proper (see~\cite[Definition 6.2]{BGNX}), and let $\theta_f$ and $\theta_{f'}$ be the corresponding strong orientation classes \cite[Proposition 8.25]{BGNX}.
+Then, $\theta_{f}$ is the independent pullback of $\theta_f'$ in the sense of bivariant theory~\cite[\S~7.2]{BGNX}. \end{lem}

-\begin{proof} Being bounded proper is invariant under arbitrary base extensions.
+\begin{proof} Being bounded proper is invariant under arbitrary base change.
 Suppose that $f'$ is normally nonsingular, and let

 be a normally nonsingular diagram for it.
-Base extending the diagram along the open embedding $\YY \to \YY'$, we obtain a diagram
+Base changing the diagram along the open embedding $\YY \to \YY'$, we obtain a diagram

 where $\UU=(p'\circ i')^{-1}(\YY)$ is an open substack of the vector bundle $\FF:=\NN'|_{\XX}$ over $\XX$ which contains the zero section $s \: \XX \to \FF$.
 This diagram is not quite a normally nonsingular diagram, as $\UU$ is not a vector bundle over $\XX$, but by Lemma \ref{L:tubular} the map $s \: \XX \to \UU$ admits a tubular neighborhood $\NN$.
 Replacing $\UU$ by his tubular neighborhood $\NN$ we obtain the desired normally nonsingular diagram for $f$.